Ejazshaikh/Caterli/README.md

 ```

 ### Step 5:
-Go to caterli-server dir in Terminal and add .env and add the following line in it.\
+Go to caterli-server dir in Terminal and add .env file and add the following line in it.\
 ```properties
 caterli_jwtPrivateKey=my_secret_key
 caterli_db=mongodb://localhost/caterli-db